🧬

 Common inquiries about the breed

-Yes, they are generally very loyal and protective of their family, though early socialization is recommended to ensure they are comfortable with children.
+Yes, they are very loyal and affectionate with their family, though they require early socialization.

 View Official FCI Standard